Best Film for the Nikon N6000

 Bulk Loading Film

-Buying a roll of 100 feet of film and loading it into canisters yourself is one of the best options to cut costs.
+Getting a bulk roll of 100 feet of film and loading in into canisters by hand is considered one of the most common methods to reduce costs.

-Be aware that you are going to be limited to rolls of black & white film.
-This is due to black & white film is less difficult and more cost-effective to develop at home.
+Bear in mind that you are limited to 100’ rolls of black & white film.
+This is in part because black and white film is a lot easier and more cost-effective to develop yourself.

 Home Developing and Scanning

-It's simple to process and scan any film at home.
-In fact, it's a very good way to lower your costs so you can use more film with your Nikon N6000.
+It is possible to process and scan film yourself.
+In fact it is an excellent option to lower your costs so that you can shoot more film with your Nikon N6000.

-Black & white film is significantly simpler to process yourself.
-Developer temperature and development times are not as necessary to do correctly with black & white film as time and temperatures are for slide or color negative.
+Black & white film is much easier to process yourself.
+Developer temperature and development times are both not as imperative to get correct with black and white films as time and temperatures are for slide or color negative.